1. Overview

 -

-LV_PART_KNOB = 0x030000 /*< Like handle to grab to adjust the value/
+LV_PART_KNOB = 0x030000 /**< A handle to adjust values */

 -

-LV_PART_SELECTED = 0x040000 /*< Indicate the currently selected option or section/
+LV_PART_SELECTED = 0x040000 /**< Indicates the currently selected option or section */

 -